textbooks and other class materials sold through the

 Though rare, errors occasionally occur and deposits may

-be recorded to an incorrect department or account
+be recorded in a department or account code incorrectly.

-duties.
-One person should not be entrusted with
+segregation of duties.
+One person should not be

-all aspects of receiving, depositing and verifying cash
+entrusted with all aspects of receiving, depositing and

 Does the department sell course packs?